Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 The two nutrients that are best for our health and are most easily absorbed when combined are fat and animal proteins in this traditional North American Indian Pemmican recipe.

-Traditional pemmican is thus a historical cuisine that is now more than ever important for your health.
+Traditional pemmican is thus a historical cuisine that is now more important for your health than ever.

-The classic recipe is perfect for ketogenic diets because it doesn't include any carbohydrates.
+The classic recipe is perfect for ketogenic diets because it excludes carbohydrates.

 It is also keto-friendly, and you can even eat it while adhering to a strict carnivorous diet, which is frequently used to address psychiatric issues caused by food intolerances.